 5 tips for expanding your digital business to new market

 First, know your existing competitors in the new market.
 A detailed competitive analysis could be conducted by various online tools.
-For example, all-in-one marketing tools like Serpstat and Semrush are fine tools that provide access to custom reports, data analysis, and etc. Google Alerts could help you to monitor competitors on social media.
+For example, all-in-one marketing tools like Serpstat and Semrush are fine tools that provide access to custom reports, data analysis, and more.
+Google Alerts could help you to monitor competitors on social media.

 Write down a list of your potential markets.
 And focus on the top three or five of this list.
-Figure out the problem and solve them before you move forward to the next potential market.
+Figure out the problems and solve them before you move forward to the next potential market.

 Find local partnership

-The local partner companies can contribute useful outsourcing from the localization of advertising strategies and products, and translation.
+The local partner companies can contribute useful outsourcing from the localization of advertising strategies and products, and translation

 Mind Tax Rules

 Digital taxing rules are shifting rapidly.
 You need to be aware of how the new authoritative rules affect your expansion.
 There are many countries that conduct new laws to tax digital businesses each year.
-For example, buyers from New Zealand now can fall under penalty up to NZ$25k for avoiding VAT with VPNs.
+For example, buyers from New Zealand now can fall under a penalty of up to NZ$25k for avoiding VAT with VPNs.
 There are five important steps below: